 25. Do local courts respect the choice of governing law in a contract?
-If yes, are there any national laws or rules that may modify or restrict the application of the law chosen by the parties in their contract?
-What are the rules for determining what law will apply to non-contractual claims?
+If so, are there any national laws or rules that may modify or restrict the application of the law chosen by the parties in their contract?
+What are the rules for determining what law will apply in the absence of any agreement and/or to non-contractual claims?